corda/confidential-identities/README.md

 #### SyncKeyMappingsFlow

 This flow should be used when a node wishes to synchronise the `PublicKey` to `CordaX500Name` mapping of a confidential identity with another node.
-This information can be extracted from a given `WireTransaction` if this is passed as a parameter to the flow.
-Alternatively, the node can pass a list of `AnonymousParty` to the flow as a parameter bypassing need for a transaction.
+This confidential participants of a transaction can be extracted from a given `WireTransaction` if this is passed as a parameter to the flow.
+Alternatively, the node can bypass the need for a transaction and accept a list of `AnonymousParty` that it wishes to synchronize with another node.